2025 Chicago Stars FC season

-The 2025 Chicago Stars FC season is the team's twelfth season as a professional women's soccer team.
-Based in Bridgeview, Illinois, United States, Chicago Stars FC plays in the National Women's Soccer League (NWSL), the top tier of women's soccer in the United States.
-Formerly known as the Chicago Red Stars, the club rebranded to Chicago Stars FC prior to the 2025 season.
+The 2025 Chicago Stars FC season was the team's seventeenth as a professional women's soccer team, and twelfth in the National Women's Soccer League (NWSL), the top tier of women's soccer in the United States.
+Based in Bridgeview, Illinois, and formerly known as the Chicago Red Stars, the club rebranded to Chicago Stars FC prior to the 2025 season.

 Background

 Under head coach Lorne Donaldson, the Red Stars finished in eighth place and advanced to the 2024 postseason.
 However, Chicago was quickly eliminated in the first round after eventual champions Orlando Pride flattened the Red Stars in a 6–1 victory.
 The Red Stars also participated in the inaugural version of the NWSL x Liga MX Femenil Summer Cup, but failed to advance past the group stage.

 Branding changes

 In October 2024, the club rebranded to Chicago Stars FC, unveiling a new crest along with the name.
 Chicago continued as the Red Stars through the end of 2024, at which point they executed the rebrand prior to the 2025 season.

 As part of a league-wide refresh, the Stars announced a new secondary kit in February 2025.
 The club's new jersey consists of a black background with liquid metal patterns meant to "[symbolize] the relentless intensity that lies within and the team's ability to adapt to any challenge."